 Gamma Knife® radiosurgery is a major advance that has changed the landscape within the field of neurosurgery.
-It has become a primary treatment for brain tumors, arteriovenous malformations, trigeminal neuralgia and other disorders.
-Leksell Gamma Knife is the ONLY stereotactic radiosurgery system specifically approved for treating brain tumors, also known as brain metastases, based on long-term scientific proof.
-Gamma Knife radiosurgery is a minimally invasive technique that is an alternative to conventional neurosurgery for many indications.
-Diseased tissue is treated with a single precisely-focused destructive dose of gamma rays.
+It is the only stereotactic radiosurgery system specifically approved for treating brain tumors and brain metastases.
+This is based on long-term scientific proof and has become the primary treatment for such.
+Gamma Knife® radiosurgery is a minimally invasive technique.
+Diseased tissue is treated with a single precisely focused dose of gamma rays.
 Normal brain tissue adjacent to the diseased tissue receives little radiation.

 The Gamma Knife is not a knife at all, but a medical instrument that emits 192 finely focused beams of gamma radiation.
-These beams simultaneously intersect at the precise location of the brain disorder and treat it with minimal effect on surrounding normal tissue and without the usual risks of surgery or an incision.
-Gamma Knife surgery maximizes patient comfort and can be used to treat lesions that before were either inaccessible or were treated unsuccessfully by conventional surgery, chemotherapy and/or radiation therapy.
+These beams simultaneously intersect at the precise location of the brain disorder and treat it with minimal effect on surrounding normal tissue.
+Done with the partnership of a Neurosurgeon, Gamma Knife surgery maximizes patient comfort and can be used to treat lesions that before were either inaccessible or were treated unsuccessfully by conventional surgery, chemotherapy and/or radiation therapy.